 - Can be limited to being issued or redeemed on a particular schedule.

 - Can be awarded:

 - Based on the number of transactions for a customer.

 - On your birthday or the month of your birthday.

 - Based on the number of points you have in your loyalty account.

 - Based on total purchases.

 - Based on the number of products purchased from a particular product or group of products.

 - Randomly to every X number of transactions.

-- A Couple Examples (There are hundreds of possible options)
+Some Examples (There are hundreds of possible options):